 Then I drove through the eastern fjords – Höfn, Djúpivogur – to the place that marked the beginning of the most difficult part of my trip – crossing the Öxi pass.
 It was both the hardest moment due to the height of the driveways, the fog and the weather, but also the coolest one, which I will remember as a highlight of the whole expedition.

-From there I went north – I „ran away” from the flies at Lake Mývatn, admired the phenomenal Goðafoss waterfall and made the most beautiful downhill descent near Akureyri overlooking the Arctic Ocean.
+Then I went north – I „ran away” from the flies at Lake Mývatn, admired the phenomenal Goðafoss waterfall and made the beautiful downhill descent near Akureyri overlooking the Arctic Ocean.

 Akureyri amazed me – situated above the bay itself, full of narrow steep streets and interesting street art, unofficial capitol of northern Iceland.